NamohS/arrays/README.md

 In other words, the code first reads 10 integers from the user.
 Then, it finds the largest and smallest of the 10 integers and prints them out.

-the output of the code can be shown below:
+Output of the code can be shown below:

 <div align="left">
   <img src="exp_ar_03.jpg" width="17.5%" height="17.5%"/>